SmashedFrenzy16/SmashedFrenzy16/README.md

 IMPORTANT: NFT GDC22 days 2 and 3 are delayed for a few days.
 Please be patient and look out for any updates!

-New Event: NFT GDC22 is just round the corner!
-Listen to any updates by subscribing to the [NetFruit Technologies YouTube channel](https://www.youtube.com/channel/UC4kTIBbeVDYC1dQAOeNB7CA?sub_confirmation=1)!

 What's Trending: DonutOS is getting many new features and becoming more powerful day by day!

 Note: I am starting Godot Game Engine projects and developing games in general.